 About Stacey and Midwife for Your Life

-Midwife for Your Life will inspire you with proven strategies to discover your purpose and create meaningful work, happiness and success!
+If so, then you need proven strategies to discover your purpose and create meaningful work, happiness and success!

 To answer this question, it’s probably best that I share with you some of the story that brought me to where I am today, mentoring women who feel lost and confused and want clarity on their dreams and traction on their goals.

-I’ve worked as a certified nurse-midwife for almost 15 years, working in a prenatal clinic by day and catching babies in the hospital at night.
-I’ve been with my husband for almost 20 years and we have a 7 year-old son.
-When I had my child and I looked at how I would do anything to ensure his happiness that was when I really looked at my own life and my own happiness.
+I’ve been with my husband for over 20 years and we have a 9 year-old son.
+When I had my child and I looked at how I would do anything to ensure his happiness, that was when I really looked at my own life and my own happiness.

 A defining moment in my life came early in 2011: I felt so lost.
 I felt like all these bad things were happening and I couldn’t understand why.